ibm-cloud-architecture/dba-onboarding-automation/README.md

                     1. **Sync services** - set to Enable
                     1. **Edit Service** - set to Enable
                     1. **Office for the web service** - set to Enable and Allow collaborative editing
+                    1. **Email settings** - Use the HTML-based email service checkbox enabled along with **Allow users to send attachments**
                     1. **Additional settings**
-                        1. **When using the Open and Preview actions, display documents in the current window**: checkbox enabled
+                        1. **Show security settings during add and check in actions** - checkbox disabled
                         1. **Enable this desktop for FileNet P8 workflow email notification** - checkbox enabled
+                        1. **When using the Open and Preview actions, display documents in the current window** - checkbox enabled
                     1. **Document History** - set to Enable
             1. **Repositories** tab - selected repositories: Workflow Operations, Corporate Operations, and optionally FPOS for Records Management
             1. **Layout** tab